saraband/delivery-app/README.md

 ```
 yarn install                    # Install dependencies
 yarn setup                      # Run several scripts in order to setup the app
-                                # Those scripts are desribed below
+                                # Those scripts are described below

 # What `yarn setup` does: